alfiopuglisi/guietta/docs/troubleshooting.rst

    sudo apt install libxcb-xinerama0

-This problem and successful resoluton was also reported for Ubuntu 20.04
+This problem and successful resolution was also reported for Ubuntu 20.04